Low Arousal Online Training

 Session 2 - Practical Application of the Low Arousal Approach to a Range of Settings

 3.5 hours delivery time in total.
-Sessions are available every Friday from 11am, with evening delivery available on selected days.
+Sessions are available fortnightly on Fridays from 11am.
+To book, please contact directly.

 11am - 2.30pm